jkenning/Amazon_Vine_Analysis/README.md

 ### Purpose

-A client is about to release a large catalog of products of a leading retail website.
-Analyses aim to answer the following:
+A client is about to release a large catalog of products on a leading retail website.
+The analyses aim to answer the following:

 * How to the reviews of the company's products compare to similar products sold by their competitors
 * Is it worth the cost of enrolling in a program that gives out rewards to select reviewers?